fizzed/play-module-sprockets/README.md

 ## Overview

-Module for [Play Framework](http://www.playframework.org/) 2.x.
-It provides an asset pipeline that optimizes, bundles, and/or fingerprints assets such CSS, JavaScript, and more.
+[Play Framework](http://www.playframework.org/) 2.x module that provides an asset pipeline.
+Pipeline will optimize, bundle, and/or fingerprint assets such CSS, JavaScript, and more.
 Inspired by Ruby on Rails asset pipeline.